ArtSabintsev/Cognac-Terminal/README.md

-# Cognac 🥃 for Xcode
+# Cognac 🥃 for Terminal
 An Alluring, Dark, and Muted Theme For The macOS Terminal.

 ## About